 Do not attempt lifting operations unless you understand the use of the equipment, the slinging procedures and the mode factors to be applied.

 Do not use defective slings or accessories.

-Check the correct engagement with fittings and appliances, ensure smooth radii are formed, do not twist or cross slings and do not overcrowd fittings.
+Check for correct engagement with fittings and appliances, ensuring smooth radii are formed which allow the sling to assume its naturally flattened form under load.
+Do not overcrowd fittings.